NEKR1D/PC-OPTIMIZATION/README.md

 - Experimental ```Windows11Tweaks.bat``` that make the OS more responsive, remove bloat, remove telemetry and adjustments to security/privacy elements.
 - Other improvements include removes or completely minimizes stutters and hitching.
 - Not intended as a comprehensive user guide with technical explanations or a FAQ.
+- Not a system overclocking guide.
-- Serves mainly as a document to track my own configuration changes.
+- Serves as a document to track my own configuration changes.
 - Currently tested and working on;
   - ```INTEL i9 12900K```
   - ```NVIDIA RTX 3080```